 Tory leadership hustings: Dates of events in the battle to be next prime minister

-Rishi Sunak and Liz Truss are ramping up their fight to be the next prime minister and Tory leader with the tenth hustings to take place in Birmingham on Tuesday, August 23.
+Rishi Sunak and Liz Truss are ramping up their fight to be the next prime minister and Tory leader following the 10th leadership hustings, which took place in Birmingham on August 23.

 During a hustings in Manchester on August 19, Mr Sunak showcased a new video montage that billed him as the "underdog" in the race and won applause from the audience by vowing to "fight until the last day of this contest".